coala/documentation/Users/Glob_Patterns.rst

     with a bear, you should go through `Tutorial
     <http://coala.readthedocs.io/en/latest/Users/Tutorial.html>`_ first.

-Now, if you want all the ``.c`` files in a specific directory to be analysed, you can take help of glob patterns.
+Now, if you want all the ``.c`` files in a specific directory to be analyzed, you can take help of glob patterns.
 ::